How can we help?

 Reflective practice promotes emotional intelligence and helps to build confidence.
 It explores interpersonal dynamics, personal and departmental workplace challenges and gives leaders time to digest what information comes to light.
 ‘Best practice’ is often the by-product of productive reflective practice sessions.

-Non-clinical staff who may also benefit from reflective practice may include teachers, police officers, sales executives, pastors, fitness trainers and members of any senior leadership team etc., as all professions work with people and needs to consider how to interact better, as this will improve productivity, retention and a healthier all-round working environment.
+Non-clinical staff who may also benefit from reflective practice may include teachers, police officers, sales executives, pastors, fitness trainers ED & I directors and members of any senior leadership team etc., as all professions work with people and needs to consider how to interact better, as this will improve productivity, retention and a healthier all-round working environment.

 Woman using laptop showing height